-The Supreme Court consistently has emphasized that the ultimate goal of
+The Supreme Court consistently has emphasized that the ultimate goal of copyright is to serve the public interest, not the author's private interest:

 The monopoly privileges that Congress may authorize are neither unlimited nor primarily designed to provide a special private benefit.
 Rather, the limited grant is a means by which an important public purpose may be achieved.